 Last week, 2.0 and I went out to by a vacuum cleaner, and bought a car instead.

 2.0 likes to tell stories.
 I call them stories, because calling him a liar makes me sound mean.
-One of 2.0’s favourite stories as of late involves saying that he’s going out to run errands, and also, to buy a new car.
+One of 2.0’s favourite stories as of late involves saying that he’s going out to run errands, and also: to buy a new car.
 But he doesn’t ever buy that new car.
-When he returns, I run out to the driveway to see the new car, and instead find the old one.
-2.0 then insists that he said nothing about a new car, and tells me I should be a better person and pay more attention to him.
+When he returns from his errands, I run out to the driveway to see the new car and instead find the old one.
+2.0 then insists that he said nothing about a new car and tells me I should be a better person and pay more attention to him.

 On Friday morning, 2.0 and I decided we’d go out and buy a new Dyson vacuum cleaner.
 I was very excited because I’m really into vacuuming.
 On our way to the shops, 2.0 was, AS ALWAYS, driving in the wrong lane.